C3 Liaisons

 - Brunswick Community College – Carmen Ellis

-- Catawba Valley Community College – Debbie Austin
+- Catawba Valley Community College – Buffy Sisk (last names A-L), April Harper (last names M-Z)

-- Coastal Carolina Community College – Jessica Mand
+- Coastal Carolina Community College – Crystal Morris

 - Durham Tech Community College – Catherine Ward